Susie Forrest Swift: Early life and education

 Susie Teresa Forrest Swift was born in Amenia, New York, June 10, 1862.
 Her parents, George Henry Paine, a lawyer, and Pamela (Forrest) Paine, were wealthy.

-She was educated at Hillside Seminary, Bridgeport, Connecticut; and Vassar College (B.A., 1883), Poughkeepsie, New York, where she was a member of her college Phi Beta Kappa Society.
+She was educated at Hillside Seminary, Bridgeport, Connecticut; and Vassar College (A.B., 1883), Poughkeepsie, New York, where she was a member of her college Phi Beta Kappa society.

 She developed a strong taste for literature, and while still in school, acquired an easy and graceful style of writing.

 Swift came to believe that the then-existent system of awarding college honors at Vassar was unfair, and that it invariably led to deception, and sometimes fraud among the candidates, and so while yet an undergraduate, set herself to agitate for its reform.
 She was besought to wait and do this as a post-graduate when, as an undoubted "honor girl" she could speak more decisively.

 Career

-Swift was a teacher in Morristown, New Jersey, 1883-84.
+Swift was a teacher in Morristown, New Jersey, 1883–84.

-Immediately after graduation, Swift, with her older sister, Elizabeth Swift Brengle (1849-1915), sailed for Europe with a view to writing magazine articles, for both had decided to devote their lives to literary work.
-She worked as a journalist in London, 1884-85.
+Immediately after graduation, Swift, with her older sister, Elizabeth Swift Brengle (1849–1915), sailed for Europe with a view to writing magazine articles, for both had decided to devote their lives to literary work.
+She worked as a journalist in London, 1884–85.